exasol/cloud-storage-extension/docs/kinesis/design.md

 Needs: impl, itest

-## `KinesisShardDataImporter` imports data from shard
+## `KinesisShardDataImporter` Imports Data from Shard
 `dsn~kinesissharddataimporter-imports-data-from-shard~1`

 The `KinesisShardDataImporter` reads and emits data from a single shard.
-It also implements a `run` function.
+If shard's metadata has a sequence number, it consumes from the next available record.
+Otherwise, it consumes from the start of the stream.

 Covers: